emsesp/EMS-ESP-Modules/README.md

 # EMS-ESP-Modules

-This folder contains the external custom libraries for the EMS-ESP
+This repo contains the external custom libraries used when building the [EMS-ESP](https://github.com/emsesp/EMS-ESP32) firmware.

-## Libraries
+## Included Libraries

-The following libraries are included in this folder:
+The following libraries are available:
 - ModuleTest1
 - ModuleTest2

-This folder is self generated.

 ## License